vtzf/NAMD-EPC-Cython/README.md

 ## Run NAMD_k

 1. Set parameters in `inp` and `INICON` in rundir(./).
 2. Use `make c` to generate C code files.
    Use `make so` to generate dynamic-link libraries from C code files.
    Use `make exe` to generate namd-epc target file `namd-epc`.
    Or instead, use `make` or `make all` to finish the above three processes.
    `makefile` checks the path of `Python.h`, `numpy/*.h` and `hdf5.h` header files from Python installation directory.
+3. Build NAMD-k working directory.
+Generate `inp` and `INICON` under this folder.
+   If EPC matrix is output by DeepEPC (`LHDF5 = .F.` in `inp`), please copy `config.ini` to here.
+Then modify parameter `inDir` in `config.ini` to this NAMD-k working directory.
+   If `Ispin = 1` in DeepEPC calculation, spin-up and spin-down files are separately stored.
+Just add "_up" or "_dn" after parameters `valname`, `vecname`, `basselname` and `epcname` in `config.ini`.
+Then you can perform NAMD-k simulation with selected spin component.
+Please refer to `DeepEPC/example/Ni/nosoc` for detailed usage.
-3. Run `mpirun -np ncore namd-epc` or `sbatch sub_namd`.
+5. Run `mpirun -np ncore namd-epc` or `sbatch sub_namd`.

 Before performing preprocessing and NAMD simulations, some parameters need to be specified in `inp`.
 We list all the parameters needing to be customized.
 An example of NAMD `inp` file is listed here.